Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Abstract

 \section{Abstract}

-We present a new method for enhancing symbolic regression for differential equations via dimensional analysis, specifically Ipsen's and Buckingham $\pi$ methods.
-Since symbolic regression often suffers from high computational costs and overfitting, non-dimensionalizing datasets reduces the number of input variables, simplifies the search space, and ensures that derived equations are physically meaningful.
-As our main contribution, we integrate Ipsen's Method of dimensional analysis with Universal Physics-Informed Neural Networks.
-We also combine dimensional analysis with the AI Feynman symbolic regression algorithm to show that dimensional analysis significantly improves the accuracy of the recovered equation.
-The results demonstrate that transforming data into a dimensionless form significantly decreases computation time and improves accuracy of the recovered hidden term.
-For algebraic equations, using the Buckingham $\pi$ Theorem reduced complexity, allowing the AI-Feynman model to converge faster with fewer data points and lower error rates.
-For differential equations, Ipsen’s Method was combined with Universal Physics-Informed Neural Networks (UPINNs) to identify hidden terms more effectively.
-These findings suggest that integrating dimensional analysis with symbolic regression can significantly lower computational costs, enhance model interpretability, and increase accuracy, providing a robust framework for automated discovery of governing equations in complex systems when data is limited.
+In engineering and applied mathematics, developing accurate mathematical models to predict and understand real-world phenomena is of utmost importance.
+Symbolic regression is a useful machine learning-based tool to fit models but it can be computationally expensive.
+We present a new method for enhancing symbolic regression for differential equations via dimensional analysis, specifically the Buckingham $\Pi$ theorem and Ipsen's method.
+Since symbolic regression often suffers from high computational costs and overfitting, nondimensionalizing datasets reduces the number of input variables, simplifies the search space, and ensures that derived equations are physically meaningful.
+As a first step, we combine dimensional analysis with the PySR symbolic regression algorithm to show that dimensional analysis improves the accuracy of recovering algebraic equations.
+The results demonstrate that transforming data into a dimensionless form significantly improves the training and test error of the symbolic expressions found.
+Then, as our main contribution, we perform nondimensionalization guided by Ipsen's method.
+We then incorporate the nondimensionalized equation into a pipeline combining Universal Physics-Informed Neural Networks and symbolic regression to recover the unknown term when a differential equation is only partially known.
+We find that symbolic regression is able to better recover the unknown term after nondimensionalizing the data, under both noisy and noiseless conditions.
+These findings suggest that integrating dimensional analysis with symbolic regression can significantly lower computational costs and increase accuracy, providing a robust framework for automated discovery of governing equations in complex systems when data is limited.